On-Line for the 2017-2018 School Year

 Costs and Requirements:

-- Class tuition fee: $595 until July 1, $625 after.
-All homeschooled sophomores, juniors or seniors who pay tuition before the class is full will be accepted.
-Usually, the class fills up at the beginning of August.
+- Class tuition fee: $625.
+All homeschooled sophomores, juniors or seniors who pay tuition before the class is full (50 students) will be accepted.
+So far (as of July 21), 44 have registered by paying tuition.
 There is no application and there are no prerequisites.
+You simply pay tuition in the online store here at aphomeschoolers.com.

 - Textbook: Free Online Textbook: Principles of Economics Version 1.0 (or 2.0) by Libby Rittenberg and Timothy Tregarthen (available in html, kindle and pdf formats).